aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/net/pages/_index.md

 1. Create a new Configuration object with your Application Secret and Key.
 1. Create an object to connect to the Cloud API.
 1. Uploads the PDF to cloud storage.
-1. Upload image file to cloud storage.
-1. Create an ImageStamp object with your settings.
-1. Perform append ImageStamp object to page of the PDF on cloud storage.
+1. Perform append page in the PDF on cloud storage.
 1. Checks the response and logs the result.
 1. Downloads the updated file for local use.